ArlCIbe/chartjs-examples/README.md

-# This repo contains exmaples of how to utilize the chartjs library with HTML/JAVSCRIPT and React app
+# This repo contains examples of how to utilize the chartjs library with HTML/JAVSCRIPT and React app

 # [HTML Example](./index.html)